10 Of the Best Core Exercises for Older Adults: How to be a Stronger, Healthier You

 • Then switch to the other side and repeat.

-You can start without a band and as you progress be sure to grab one and take your workout to the next level.
+You can start without a band, but as you progress, be sure to grab one and take your workout to the next level.

 How to Maintain Consistency in Core Exercises